Policy, Advocacy & Government Relations

 For more than 25 years, The Jed Foundation (JED) has been working to protect emotional health and prevent suicide for teens and young adults.
 It has been a uniquely challenging period for youth mental health, including the rise of smartphones and social media and living through the COVID-19 pandemic.
 During that time, JED has built knowledge and expertise, developed key relationships, and gathered extensive data in order to ensure that our programming and campaigns make a real impact on the lives of young people.
 The bulk of the work of reducing teen and young adult suicide rates, however, still lies ahead.

 As highlighted in JED’s report Youth Suicide: Current Trends and the Path to Prevention, suicide remains the second-leading cause of death for those ages 12 to 24.
-Reversing that trend will require multiple solutions touching on all areas of society with which young peoplegroup of happy looking people hugging and laughing with one another regularly interact, including schools, communities, systems of care, and culture.
+Reversing that trend will require multiple solutions touching on all areas of society with which young people regularly interact, including schools, communities, systems of care, and culture.
 Hand in hand with education systems and other key partners, JED advocates for and helps advance systematic, comprehensive policies to create a culture of caring to protect youth mental health.
 Our advocacy falls under our three established policy levers:

 By focusing on those key areas, we believe it is possible to create a more supportive environment for youth mental health and work to reverse the concerning trends we are seeing.
 Now is the time for state and federal policymakers and other stakeholders to take action to address the infrastructure, data, and access needs of our nation’s youth.
 It will require sustained cooperation among the disparate agencies and entities that are each responsible for a piece of the overall puzzle.